Lucid Dreaming FAQ

-Research at the Lucidity Institute has proven the effectiveness of spinning: the odds in favor of continuing the lucid dream were about 22 to 1 after spinning, 13 to 1 after hand rubbing (another technique designed to prevent awakening), and 1 to 2 after "going with the flow" (a "control" task).
+Research at Lucidity Institute has proven the effectiveness of spinning: the odds in favor of continuing the lucid dream were about 22 to 1 after spinning, 13 to 1 after hand rubbing (another technique designed to prevent awakening), and 1 to 2 after "going with the flow" (a "control" task).
 That makes the relative odds favoring spinning over going with the flow 48 to 1, and for rubbing over going with the flow, 27 to 1.

 4.1 WHAT ARE THE BEST RESOURCES FOR LEARNING MORE ABOUT LUCID DREAMING?

-Over the past fifteen years, exercises, techniques and training materials have been developed and refined to the point where most anyone can learn to have lucid dreams if they are willing to devote time and effort.
-The Lucidity Institute offers lucid dreaming training through several modalities.
+Over the past thirty-five years, exercises, techniques and training materials have been developed and refined to the point where most anyone can learn to have lucid dreams if they are willing to devote time and effort.
+Lucidity Institute offers lucid dreaming training through several modalities.
 To start, most bookstores carry the book Exploring the World of Lucid Dreaming (EWLD) by LaBerge and Rheingold (Ballantine, 1990), or you can order it online from Amazon.com.
 It presents a step-by-step training program with exercises and an introduction to the various possible applications of lucid dreaming.
-The Lucidity Institute's A Course in Lucid Dreaming (included with the NovaDreamer package) provides a more thorough training program with five units of exercises and a workbook for tracking your progress.
+Lucidity Institute's A Course in Lucid Dreaming (included with the NovaDreamer package) provides a more thorough training program with five units of exercises and a workbook for tracking your progress.
 EWLD is the textbook for the Course.

 There are several other good resources, although caution is in order when buying books on lucid dreaming.
 Some are poorly researched and present claims or methods that have not been rigorously tested.
 Below is a list of books and audio tapes that we have found valuable for introducing the facts about lucid dreaming, conveying something of the experience, or assisting with training.
-Some excerpts from the books are available on The Lucidity Institute website.
+Some excerpts from the books are available on the Lucidity Institute website.

 By Stephen LaBerge, Ph.D., (Ballantine, 1986; ISBN 0-345-33355-1)

 This is the seminal work that first brought lucid dreaming to the attention of the general public and legitimized it as a valuable field of scientific inquiry.
 It is still the best general reference on lucid dreaming and a pleasure to read.
 The phenomenon of lucid dreaming is explored from many angles, beginning with the history of the practice in human cultures.
 LaBerge describes the early days of the scientific research and tells the story of his successful challenge of the established school of thought in sleep research, which held that awareness while dreaming was impossible.
 He discusses many methods of lucid dream induction, including the way he taught himself to have several lucid dreams per night.
 Other topics covered include: contemporary theories of the function of dreaming "Dreaming, Function, and Meaning", applications of lucid dreaming, the relationship of lucid dreaming to out-of-body and near-death experiences, and the possibility of using lucid dreaming as a gateway or stepping stone on the path to spiritual enlightenment.
 See Annotated Table of Contents for more details.
-Out of print; Check Addall.com, Half.com, Amazon.com, and other online bookstores for a used copy.
+Out of print; check Addall.com, Half.com, Amazon.com, and other online bookstores for a used copy.